Children's Holistic Integrated Palliative Care Service (CHIPS)

 Overview

-The service provides expert palliative care support for babies, children and young people with serious and life-threatening conditions and their families.
+CHIPS is a regional service supporting babies, children and young people with serious and life-threatening conditions across the North East and North Cumbria.

 Support available